Measurement of the Z-boson mass

-Table~\ref{tab:unc} summarises the systematic uncertainties on \mz, in which the total is the combination in quadrature of the individual components.
-Most sources of systematic uncertainty are predominantly statistical, and will decrease in future analyses of larger datasets.
-The largest source of uncertainty is attributed to the momentum calibration, which is comprised of five lower-level sources that are combined in quadrature.
+The dominant momentum calibration uncertainty is comprised of five lower-level sources that are combined in quadrature.
 An uncertainty of \energyoffsetsystematic\mev is evaluated for the detector material description in the simulation.
 Variations of $\pm 10\%$ in the number of radiation lengths upstream of the magnet are emulated with values of $\beta$, set to zero by default, of $\pm 2\mev$ applied to the simulation.
 While the $\beta$ parameter has vanishing influence on the muons from \PZ-boson decays, it influences the determination of the $\alpha$ parameter in the momentum-smearing fit.
 An uncertainty of \smearingsystematic\mev results from propagating the covariance of the three parameters from the momentum-smearing fit.
 The propagation of the uncertainty on the known $\Upsilonres$-meson mass~\cite{PDG2024} results in an uncertainty of \upsilonmasssystematic\mev.
 An uncertainty of \psuedomasssystematic\mev is estimated by propagating the statistical uncertainties on the $\delta$ bias corrections.
 Finally, the difference between the \pythia and \photos descriptions of final-state photon radiation in the \Upsilonres simulation results in an uncertainty of \upsilonfsrsystematic\mev.

-The next largest source of systematic uncertainty is due to the electroweak correction in the signal model.
-This is estimated by repeating the fit with a model in which the photon radiation, beyond the electroweak corrections modelled directly by \powheg, is handled by \pythia instead of \photos.
-The uncertainty due to the parton distribution functions is assessed from the envelope of fit results also including those based on the CT18~\cite{Hou:2019efy} and MSHT20~\cite{Bailey:2020ooq} sets.
-The detection efficiency uncertainty is obtained by propagating the statistical uncertainties in the estimated efficiencies.